 Being more present

 With mindfulness we bring attention to the only moment there ever is – the present moment.
+We are here more for our lives.
 In this way life becomes richer.
-We wake up to what is here.
-In being more present, we notice things more, we experience things more.
-We are here more for our lives.

 “Mindfulness means waking up out of autopilot and connecting deeply with ourselves and our lives.”
 Melli O'Brien